Garden & Lawn

 Final Conclusion

-There are a lot of weedkillers available, yet we only really recommend 5 different weedkillers.
-Our top recommended and probably the most effective is Gallup Glyphosate Weedkiller, it’s probably the strongest weedkiller available to the average person.
+There are a lot of weedkillers available, yet I only really recommend five different weedkillers.
+Our top recommended, and probably the most effective is Gallup Glyphosate Weedkiller; it’s probably the strongest weedkiller available to the average person.

-If domestic weed killers just haven’t made a dent in some of your toughest weeds, and you’ve given it enough thought, professional-grade weed killers may be your next step.
+If domestic weed killers haven’t made a dent in some of your toughest weeds and you’ve given it enough thought, professional-grade weed killers may be your next step.
 Most of the products we review are glyphosate-based, meaning that they kill things other than weeds, such as your lawn.
-Only the single triclopyr-based weed killer won’t harm your grass, yet will kill almost everything else.
+The single triclopyr-based weed killer won’t harm your grass, yet it will kill almost everything else.
 Choosing the best commercial-strength weed killer for your needs isn’t difficult but does require some thought.

-The Roundup Super Concentrate Tough Weedkiller is our choice for Best Weed Killer for woody weeds and tree stumps.
+The Roundup Super Concentrate Tough Weedkiller is my choice for the Best Weed Killer for woody weeds and tree stumps.
 It’s also based on glyphosate but is very effective for brambles, nettles and dandelions.
-But once again, beware your grass.

-We have to mention here our only choice that won’t harm your grass, but kills pretty much anything else.
-The Vitax SBK Brushwood Tough Weedkiller is safe to use on your grass yet it’s powerful enough to clear large areas of brushwood.
+I have to mention here our only choice that won’t harm your grass but kills pretty much anything else.
+The Vitax SBK Brushwood Tough Weedkiller is safe to use on your grass yet powerful enough to clear large areas of brushwood.

 Welcome to my site, my name is John and I have been lucky enough to work in horticultural nurseries for over 15 years in the UK.
 As the founder and editor as well as researcher, I have a City & Guilds Horticultural Qualifications which I proudly display on our About us page.
 I now work full time on this website where I review the very best gardening products and tools and write reliable gardening guides.
 Behind this site is an actual real person who has worked and has experience with the types of products we review as well as years of knowledge on the topics we cover from actual experience.
 You can reach out to me at john@pyracantha.co.uk